Sarah Parcak

-Sarah Helen Parcak (born 1978) is an American archaeologist and Egyptologist, who has used satellite imagery to identify potential archaeological sites in Egypt, Rome, and elsewhere in the former Roman Empire.
-She is a professor of Anthropology and director of the Laboratory for Global Observation at the University of Alabama at Birmingham.
-In partnership with her husband, Greg Mumford, she directs survey and excavation projects in the Faiyum, Sinai, and Egypt's East Delta.
+Sarah Helen Parcak (born 1978) is an American archaeologist and Egyptologist who has used satellite imagery to identify potential archaeological sites in Egypt, Rome, and elsewhere in the former Roman Empire.
+She is a professor of anthropology and director of the Laboratory for Global Observation at the University of Alabama at Birmingham.
+In partnership with her husband, Greg Mumford, she directs survey and excavation projects in the Faiyum and in Egypt's East Delta.

 Education

 Parcak was born in Bangor, Maine, and received her bachelor's degree in Egyptology and Archaeological Studies from Yale University in 2001, and her PhD from the University of Cambridge.
 She is a professor of Anthropology at the University of Alabama at Birmingham (UAB); prior to that she was a teacher of Egyptian art and history at the University of Wales, Swansea.

 During her undergraduate studies at Yale University, Parcak participated in her first of many digs in Egypt as well as a remote sensing course.